-Integrating KASPER data within an Electronic Health Record (EHR) like Practice Fusion, provides a streamlined clinical workflow for providers.
-The integration eliminates the need for providers to pull-up the KASPER browser, successfully log-in, then enter their patient’s name and date of birth.
-Instead, the EHR automatically initiates a patient query, validates the provider’s credentials in KASPER and returns the patient’s prescription record directly within the provider’s EHR.
-The integration should seamlessly fit into the clinical workflow and allow for real-time or near real-time presentation of KASPER data within the EHR.
+Although the integration between Practice Fusion and the Kentucky PMP is not yet available, integrating KASPER data within an Electronic Health Record (EHR) like Practice Fusion, can help provide a streamlined clinical workflow for providers.
+An EHR that is integrated with the Kentucky PMP has the ability to automatically initiate a patient query, validate the provider’s credentials in KASPER, and return the patient’s prescription record directly within the provider’s EHR.
+The integration would seamlessly fit into the clinical workflow and allow for near real-time presentation of KASPER data within the EHR.

 To register for the Kentucky PMP, visit https://ekasper.chfs.ky.gov/accessrequest/accessrequest.aspx

 e-Prescribing allows a prescriber to use an EHR to:

 - Electronically access a patient’s prescription benefit.